Zaimea/groups-docs/projects.md

 <a name="introduction"></a>
 ## Introduction

 Projects are available in Application when you use either projects or projects and tasks tracking mode.
-You can set the tracking mode on the `Team settings` page.
+You can set the tracking mode on the `Group settings` page.

 ![Tracking mode](https://raw.githubusercontent.com/zaimea/zaimea-docs/main/preview/project-trackingmode.jpg)

 <a name="manage"></a>
 ## Manage Projects

 To manage projects use the Projects tab.
-Members in roles having the `team:project:create` access right (default Co-manager, Manager, Top manager and Owner roles) can create new projects with the `Create` button.
+Members in roles having the `group:project:create` access right (default Co-manager, Manager, Top manager and Owner roles) can create new projects with the `Create` button.
 They can also edit or delete projects using the Edit and Delete icons in the project table if they have access right.

 ![Projects](https://raw.githubusercontent.com/zaimea/zaimea-docs/main/preview/projects.jpg)